IsmailS909/OOP_Animal_Project/README.md

 What you should see while playing the game:
 Your characters health, current stamina, moves it can do, as well as the opent’s health.
 Any move done should be displayed as well as the numbers accocated with it

+ideas:

+make special items -
+more starting health, more max stamina, different items that help you